Now Reading:

 5. Revere (Davao)

-6. Nobody (Cubao)
+6. Nobody Clothing (Cubao)

-A post shared by Nobody™ (@nobodyclothing) on
+A post shared by Nobody™ (@nobodyclothing)

 7. Modern Dark (Bulacan)

 This Bulacan-based streetwear brand makes it a point that the word “edge” belongs in urban culture too.
-Modern Dark’s releases could easily be mistaken as band merch.
+Modern Dark’s releases could easily be mistaken for band merch.
 Its metal and skater sensibilities are brought out through its monochromatic prints.
 Ranging from shirts to hoodies, this streetwear brand takes no survivors in its path, only badassery throughout.

 8. Black Anthem (Malolos)